Certificate in Conservation, Sustainability & Adaptive Reuse

 • The course is managed by Griffith’s long-standing Design Faculty and is delivered by experts from the industry.

-• The combination of a mixture of online and on-campus lectures allows for minimal disruption to the normal working day.
+• The combination of online and on-campus lectures allows for minimal disruption to the typical working day.

 Course Highlights